uikit/uikit-site/docs/pages/grid.md

     <div></div>
 </div>
 ```
 **Note** Often cards from the [Card component](card.md) are used inside a grid.
-This also goes for the following examples, for visualization.
+This also goes for the following examples for visualization.

 ```example
 <div class="uk-child-width-expand@s uk-text-center" uk-grid>